ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 **Fig 2:**  Overview of OrthoMCL pipeline.
-Here, all orange boxes will per performed using the `orthomcl.img` singularity container and pink boxes in `mysql-5.7.20.img`.
+Here, all orange boxes will per performed using the `orthomcl.simg` singularity container and pink boxes in `mysql.simg`.
 The BLAST analysis (yellow box) will be done outside the container to speed up the process.

 #### 1. Clean and filter sequences